 The number of people switching mortgage providers in Ireland is exceptionally low, despite the fact that there may be tens of thousands of euro to be saved by doing so.
 The legal fees associated with switching are a key deterrent, but many banks are now offering cash incentives to cover these costs.
 We examine the legal fees associated with switching mortgages and reveal which banks are offering the best incentives.

-So, with so much to save, why are so few switching?
+So, with so much to save, why have mortgage holders been so slow to switch?

 Well, switching can be scary, particularly when it comes to your biggest monthly bill.
 Then there’s all the paperwork and small print.
 And significantly, there’s also the murky legal fees that are associated with switching too.